floriangaechter/floriangaechter.com/content/blog/graphql-upload/index.md

 The rest is the same as the one-file example.

-If you have questions, concerns or just want to say Hi 👋, hit me up on [Twitter](https://twitter.com/neither1nor0).
+If you have questions, concerns or just want to say hi 👋, hit me up on [Twitter](https://twitter.com/neither1nor0).